-A decision to grant certiorari in the gay marriage, stem cell, or health care cases would give the Court not only the responsibility of addressing standing doctrine but also (if standing is found) of resolving the merits of the underlying case.17 Justice Kennedy is the swing vote on both the standing and merits issues of all these cases, and his position is difficult to predict.18 Although it takes only four Justices to grant certiorari,19 serious doubt about the fifth vote on the merits20 may well convince both the liberal and the conservative justices to leave the merits-and hence necessarily a grant of broader standing-for later.
+A decision to grant certiorari in any of these cases would give the Court not only the responsibility of addressing standing doctrine but also (if standing is found) of resolving the merits of the underlying case.
+Justice Kennedy is the swing vote on both the standing and merits issues, and his position is difficult to predict.17 Although it takes only four Justices to grant standing as a significant barrier to conservative litigation is new, in part because many conservative causes (for PLF, private property rights and free enterprise) fit traditional common-law notions of private rights, thus satisfying the standing doctrine more easily than do liberal causes such as environmental and consumer protection.
+See infra Part II.